 Community members at a public event providing input on what they’d like to see on a map for the Logan Arts Master Plan.

 3. You are only as good as your fellowship.

 On your design journey, you’ll need a whole team of capable professionals to advise you, advocate for you, and move your project forward.
 When selecting your various consultants, imagine you’re really selecting your fellowship.
 But instead of Sam, Gimli, Aragorn, and Legolas, you’ll need designers, engineers, and contractors who are genuinely aligned with your values and vision.

 The forces of Mordor can be likened to the challenges we all share: sprawl, climate change, blight, and inequitable communities.
 Undoubtedly, you’ll have to navigate the dangerous terrain with such traps as delays, budget constraints, and sometimes logistical or legal hurdles.
 There are also plenty of trolls along the way, luring you to quick and easy solutions.
 Examples of these include maintenance-free landscapes and Disneyfication, or a false sense of place.
 Having an experienced advisor that’s armed with proven strategies can help you avoid these pitfalls.

 5. Find the magic.

-The most important lesson, however, is to make sure that you find your Gandalf.
-Having a great designer/planner by your side is critical to the successful outcome of your design quest.
-This person/team will not only help you conjure your big vision, draw you the map, and serve as your guide and advisor throughout your journey.
+Finally, the most important lesson is to find your Gandalf.
+Having a great designer/planner by your side is necessary for success.
+This person will help you conjure your big vision, form a fellowship, create a map, and serve as your guide you along the way.

 The Healy House’s historic garden in bloom.